 In 2014 the ACA began to require plans to offer a core package of items and services, known as Essential Health Benefits.
 Examples of these benefits are hospitalization, maternity care, newborn care, mental health and substance use services, as well as prescription drug coverage.

-ACA OPEN ENROLLMENT
+AFFORDABLE CARE ACT OPEN ENROLLMENT

 Open Enrollment is the period of the year that health coverage policies can be purchased.

-Below is a list of important dates for Open Enrollment:
+Important dates for Open Enrollment: